ZhengRui/robotarm-control/docs/status.md

 Main dependencies include:
 - FastAPI: For the web API server
-- imagezmq: For network-based image transmission (to be replaced with Redis)
+- imagezmq: For network-based image transmission
+- Redis: For non-blocking image streaming
 - OpenCV: For image processing and computer vision
 - pymycobot: For robot arm control
 - NumPy: For numerical operations